Giving Birth with less pain – Hypnosis can also help with conception and pregnancy

 It is important to begin to learn the hypnobirthing techniques at about the eighth month so that they are practiced and almost routine by the time the big day arrives.

-I offer a Hypnobirthing type Clinic in Giving Birth with Self Hypnosis in my practices in Frinton on Sea and Colchester Essex and Ipswich and Hadleigh Suffolk.
+I offer a Hypnobirthing type Clinic in Giving Birth with Self Hypnosis in my practice in Ipswich Suffolk.

 Results can vary but one client gave birth using only 2 paracetamols for after birth pain!